Key Takeaways

 When a modification decreases the scope of a lease (e.g., partial termination, returning space), the accounting involves three steps:

-Decrease the carrying amount of the ROU asset to reflect the partial termination.
-The reduction is based on the proportion of the right of use that has been terminated.
+Reduce the carrying amounts of both the ROU asset and the lease liability by the proportion of the right of use that has been terminated (for example, 25% if a quarter of the space is returned).

 Recognise Gain or Loss

-Any difference between the reduction in the ROU asset and the reduction in the lease liability is recognised as a gain or loss in profit or loss.
+Any difference between the proportional reduction in the ROU asset and the proportional reduction in the lease liability is recognised in profit or loss.

 Worked Example: Partial Termination